Christina5P/Are-you-a-dice-player/README.md

 ## Structure

 I started to draw a skeleton in Balsamiq.
-My first thought was to build a 2048 - game board with number to merge into higher values and scores, but after a while I realised this  wasn´t in this scoop and a little to comlicated for PP2, so I restarted with this game and used the same idea for skeleton.
+My first thought was to build a 2048 - game board with number to merge into higher values and scores, but after a while I realised this  wasn´t in this scoop and a little to complicated for PP2, so I restarted with this game and used the same idea for skeleton.

 ![image](https://github.com/Christina5P/are-you-a-dice-player/assets/160019695/f59cd826-ccc8-4d99-9020-a79b429dccd6)